Azure-Samples/azure-cosmos-graph-bulk-executor/java/README.md

 # Azure Cosmos sample for Java for Bulk ingestion and capabilities on Gremlin API accounts

-This sample uses the Java SDK v4.x.x for Cosmos Db to execute high-throughput bulk operations against a Cosmos Database that has been configured to use the Gremlin API.
+This sample uses the Java SDK v4.x.x for Azure Cosmos DB to execute high-throughput bulk operations against a Gremlin API graph. that has been configured to use the Gremlin API.

 There are two primary components of this sample: